yiq213/youtube-and-video/src/video-intelligence-streamlit/README.md

 ## Every Session

-For lcoal dev, always set these variables:
+For local dev, always set these variables:

 ```bash
 # Set these manually...